bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN01/README.md

 - n.
 1 IFC file containing the information as requested.
 The file shall be named using the following syntax: `MVDCode`-`ExchangeCode`-`TestCode`-`SoftwareVendor`.`ifc` (Example: `IFC4.3_AbRV-E2b-ASTPC-AmazingSoft.ifc`)

 Considering the aim of this test, other **optional** results, not subject to the bSI certification process, yet usefull to illustrate test results are:
-- Screen-shot of ...
+- Screen-shot of a planar view and a "long section" similar to the provided examples
-- CSV export of ...
+- CSV export of the horizontal and vertical alignment segment parameters

 ---